Blatko1/fake-space/README.md

 - [x] Rotate the canvas by 90 degrees so drawing is more efficient
 - [x] Simplify map creation by making possible creating maps in external .txt files while following a defined format
 - [x] Add portals
+- [x] Add shading/lightning effects
+- [x] Draw a skybox
+- [x] Add different height walls while also their tops sides (floor), if seen from above, and bottom sides (ceilings), if seen from below
-- [ ] Add shading effects
+- [ ] Reimplement voxel objects again :/
 - [ ] Add removable object walls (cool opening or moving animation with voxels)
 - [ ] Add collision detection (circle-rectangle collision detection)
-- [ ] Draw a skybox when outside the map (looking at out of bound parts or at transparent ceiling)
-- [ ] Add different height walls while also their tops sides (floor), if seen from above, and bottom sides (ceilings), if seen from below
 - [ ] Add special tiles through which the player would fall to their demise
 - [ ] Add a UI
 - [ ] Go unsafe for performance increase after most of the project is finished